zumasys/docs/site/docs/jbase/tools/jkeyauto/jkeyauto-profiling/README.md

 * begin writing to the application.
 Wait for the program
 * to send us a "Enter your name :" prompt.
 *
-PRINT "Process ":$PID:" started test"
+CRT "Process ":$PID:" started test"
 PIPEREAD PIPE pipeno FOR 30 UNTIL "Enter your name :" SETTING rc IF rc GT 0 THEN GOTO okay1
 PRINTERR "Fatal error ":rc:" while executing ":progname